simonemonachino/SARS-CoV-2/README.md

 This page will be updated as new papers will be published.<br>
 The idea is to have a clear, essential, unbiased, rigorous and simple collection of information from primary sources for both the scientific community and the general public.

-If you would like to contribute to the project, send an email to <simone.monachino@studenti.unitn.it>
+If you would like to contribute to the project, send improvements or corrections write an email to <simone.monachino@studenti.unitn.it>

 Note: The date (yy/mm/dd) specifies when the article was posted and its link redirects to the DOI of the paper.<br>
 NPR means "Not Peer Reviewed".